-As of 2018, over 60 academic institutions implemented the curriculum, resulting in over 5,500 individuals trained online using the SBI with Adolescents simulation and more than 10,000 trained in a classroom setting using the Learner’s Guide to Adolescent SBIRTcurriculum (see map below).
-Moreover, the Adolescent SBIRT Learner’s Guide has been disseminated to more than 1,000 medical and behavioral health professionals working in community, school, primary care, hospital, criminal justice, workplace, and other settings.
+As of May 2020, over 150 academic institutions have implemented the curriculum via one of our implementation tracks, resulting in over 6,500 individuals trained online using the SBI with Adolescents simulation and more than 11,000 trained in a classroom setting using the Learner’s Guide to Adolescent SBIRT curriculum (see map below).
+Moreover, the curriculum has been disseminated to more than 1,200 medical and behavioral health professionals working in community, school, primary care, hospital, criminal justice, workplace, and other settings.

 - Expand the Adolescent SBIRT Instructor’s Toolkit beyond alcohol and marijuana to address opioid and other prescription medication misuse.
 The Toolkit will also include materials for professionals working with special populations including Hispanic/Latino youth, LGBTQ youth, and youth at increased risk for developing substance use concerns due to other risk factors (e.g., depression).

 - Train approximately 12,000 educators, students, field instructors, preceptors, and practitioners using the core curriculum.